Illustration of men with varying leg sizes.

 Are squats and deadlifts good for improving our aesthetics?
 It’s possible to have such small legs that it negatively impacts our appearance, but it’s actually surprisingly rare.
 Most of the aesthetic benefits we get from squats and deadlifts are from their ability to help us improve our posture and build more muscle in our traps and spinal erectors.
 Except in extreme cases, building bigger legs doesn’t really seem to impact our aesthetics at all.

 Among lifters, you’d think that with all of these people benching instead of squatting and curling instead of deadlifting, we’d be seeing a bunch of guys with huge chests, big biceps and tiny legs.
 But that’s actually quite rare.
-Most guys who are good at lifting weights include some squats and deadlifts in their routines, and so most people with muscular physiques are fairly muscular overall.
-The guys who aren’t good at lifting weights might prioritize upper-body training, yes, but they often gain ten pounds and then that’s it.
-They get stuck in a plateau for the rest of their lives.
+Most guys who are good at lifting weights include some squats and deadlifts in their routines, so most people with muscular physiques are fairly muscular overall.
+The guys who aren’t good at lifting weights might prioritize upper-body training, yes, but they often gain ten pounds, and then that’s it.
+They plateau for the rest of their lives.
 They never build enough muscle to become all that disproportionate, and if they do, they usually fix it.

 Illustration of men with different leg muscle sizes.

 With naturally thinner guys, though, it’s more common to see stilt-like legs, and it’s absolutely possible to bulk up our upper bodies without paying enough attention to our legs, giving us a top-heavy appearance.
-It’s also common to see guys who squat without deadlifting, developing bigger quads without any hamstrings in the back.
-Or guys who don’t squat deep enough to activate their glutes, building big quads alongside flat butts.
+It’s also common to see guys who squat without deadlifting, developing bigger quads but not hamstrings.

 However, most research looking into male attractiveness has been finding that lower-body strength doesn’t seem to have a large impact on our appearance.
 Having a stronger upper body scales almost perfectly with attractiveness, with stronger upper bodies being consistently rated as more attractive, but that same effect doesn’t seem to be true with our legs (study).
 As long as our legs aren’t obviously disproportionately small, they don’t seem to have any effect on our appearance.
 This lines up with the results of our attractiveness survey, too.